Hook length formula: Connection to longest increasing subsequences

 The hook length formula also has important applications to the analysis of longest increasing subsequences in random permutations.
-If $\sigma_n$ denotes a uniformly random permutation of order $n$, $L(\sigma_n)$ denotes the maximal length of an increasing subsequence of $\sigma_n$, and $\ell_n$ denotes the expected (average) value of $L(\sigma_n)$, Anatoly Vershik and Sergei Kerov and independently Benjamin F. Logan and Lawrence A. Shepp showed that when $n$ is large, $\ell_n$ is approximately equal to $2 \sqrt{n}$.
+If $\sigma_n$ denotes a uniformly random permutation of order $n$, $L(\sigma_n)$ denotes the maximal length of an increasing subsequence of $\sigma_n$, and $\ell_n$ denotes the expected (average) value of $L(\sigma_n)$, Anatoly Vershik and Sergei Vasilyevich Kerov and independently Benjamin F. Logan and Lawrence A. Shepp showed that when $n$ is large, $\ell_n$ is approximately equal to $2 \sqrt{n}$.
 This answers a question originally posed by Stanislaw Ulam.
 The proof is based on translating the question via the Robinson–Schensted correspondence to a problem about the limiting shape of a random Young tableau chosen according to Plancherel measure.
 Since the definition of Plancherel measure involves the quantity $f^\lambda$, the hook length formula can then be used to perform an asymptotic analysis of the limit shape and thereby also answer the original question.

 The ideas of Vershik–Kerov and Logan–Shepp were later refined by Jinho Baik, Percy Deift and Kurt Johansson, who were able to achieve a much more precise analysis of the limiting behavior of the maximal increasing subsequence length, proving an important result now known as the Baik–Deift–Johansson theorem.
 Their analysis again makes crucial use of the fact that $f^\lambda$ has a number of good formulas, although instead of the hook length formula it made use of one of the determinantal expressions.